FIRST Survey Publications

 This paper is available through ADS.

-"Radio and X-ray Bright AGN: the ROSAT-FIRST Correlation"
+"Radio and X-ray bright AGN: the ROSAT - FIRST correlation"

-Brinkmann, W., Laurent-Muehleisen, S.A., Voges, W., Siebert, J., Becker, R.H., Brotherton, M.S., White, R.L., and Gregg, M.D.
-2000, Astronomy & Astrophysics, 356, 445
+Brinkmann, W., Laurent-Muehleisen, S. A., Voges, W., Siebert, J., Becker, R. H., Brotherton, M. S., White, R. L., & Gregg, M. D. 2000, A&A, 356, 445

 We present the results of a correlation of the ROSAT All-Sky Survey with the April 1997 release of the VLA 20cm FIRST catalogue.
 We focus our analysis on the 843 X-ray sources which have unique radio counterparts.
 The majority of these objects (84%) have optical counterparts on the POSS 1 plates.
 Approximately 30% have been previously classified and we obtain new spectroscopic classifications for 85 sources by comparison with the ongoing FIRST Bright Quasar Survey and 106 additional sources from our own new spectroscopic data.
 Approximately 51% of the sources are presently classified, and the majority of the unclassified objects are optically faint.
 The newly classified sources are generally radio weak, exhibiting properties intermediate with previous samples of radio- and X-ray-selected AGN.
 This also holds for the subsample of 71 BL Lacs which includes many intermediate objects.
 The 146 quasars show no evidence for a bimodal distribution in their radio-loudness parameter, indicating that the supposed division between radio-quiet and radio-loud AGN may not be real.
 The X-ray and radio luminosities are correlated over two decades in radio luminosity, spanning the radio-loud and radio-quiet regimes, with radio-quiet quasars showing a linear correlation between the two luminosities.
 Many of the sources show peculiar or unusual properties which call for more detailed follow-up observations.
 We also give the X-ray and radio data for the 518 X-ray sources for which more than one radio object is found.
-Because of the difficulties inherent in identifying optical counterparts to these complex sources, we do not consider these data in the current analysis.
+Because of the difficulties inherent in identifying optical counterparts to these complex sources, we do not consider these data in the current analysis The tables are available in electronic form at the CDS via anonymous ftp from 130.79.128.5

 This paper is available through ADS.

-"FIRST Bent Double Radio Sources: Tracers of High-Redshift Clusters"
+"FIRST Bent-Double Radio Sources: Tracers of High-Redshift Clusters"

 This paper is available through ADS.

-"ROSAT HRI Observations of Radio-Loud AGN"
+"ROSAT HRI observations of radio-loud AGN"

-Gliozzi, M., Brinkmann, W., Laurent-Muehleisen, S. A., Takalo, L. O., & Sillanpaa, A., 1999, Astronomy & Astrophysics, 352, 437
+Gliozzi, M., Brinkmann, W., Laurent-Muehleisen, S. A., Takalo, L. O., & Sillanpää, A. 1999, A&A, 352, 437

+We present the results of three ROSAT HRI observations of AGN expected to reside in clusters of galaxies.
+Although the exposures were truncated by the premature end of the ROSAT mission, valuable information could be achieved which greatly improved upon the previous PSPC results.
 For RGB 1745+398 we could separate the cluster emission from that of the BL Lac and could confirm the cluster parameters obtained from optical follow-up observations.
 In MRC 0625-536 the flux from the central point source contributes less than 3% to the total X-ray flux and the eastern component of the dumbbell galaxy seems to be the X-ray emitter.
 RXJ1234.6+2350 appears to be extended in X-rays.
 The X-ray flux is centered on a quasar, but optical spectroscopy indicates that the nearby radio galaxies reside in a previously unknown cluster at redshift z$sigma im$0.134.

 This paper is available through ADS.